ow2-proactive/scheduling/README.txt

 is displayed.
 At this point, ProActive Scheduler is started with 4 nodes available.

+A database is used to store ProActive Scheduler activities and to offer fault tolerance.
+The database is configured in the 'hibernate.cfg.xml' file in the 'config/database/hibernate' directory.

 * You can now submit a job.
+To do so, you can use the command-line controller.
+Just start the userScheduler.[sh|bat] script with proper parameters:
+~> userScheduler.[sh|bat] --submit ../../samples/jobs_descriptors/Job_8_tasks.xml
-To do so, just start the submit.[sh|bat] script with proper parameters.
-You can try using : submit.[sh|bat] -j ../../samples/jobs_descriptors/Job_8_tasks.xml -n 1, this will request for login and password, and then submit this job to the scheduler.
-If you need a login and password, a default couple one is user1:pwd1 There are many other jobs examples in job_descriptors directory.
+You will requested for login and password, and then the Job_PI.xml is submitted to the scheduler.
+If you need a login and password, a default couple one is demo:demo.
+There are many other jobs examples in job_descriptors directory.

-* Once executed, The scheduler is now scheduling this job.
-For further information, please refers to the Scheduler documentation; an administration guide will help you to tune your scheduler, and user guide will explain how to build jobs.
+* The scheduler is now scheduling this job.
+For further information, please refers to the Scheduler documentation; an administration guide will help you to tune the scheduler, and user guide will explain how to build and submit jobs.

+*** Compilation :

-If you want to recompile all sources and generate all jar files (might be useful with SVN version):
+If you want to recompile all sources and generate all jar files:

 	o Under Linux:
 	  cd compile